Complete Guide For Class 8th Civics Chapter 6 – Confronting Marginalization

 For admission to educational institutions, especially professional ones, a cut-off mark system is used.
 Only candidates meeting these marks from reserved categories can gain admission.
 Additionally, special scholarships are provided to support their education and reduce financial barriers.

-Now, in order to grasp the measures taken to safeguard marginalized communities, let us delve into the section ‘Protecting the Rights of Dalits and Adivasis’ of the chapter ‘Confronting Marginalisation’.
+Now, to grasp the measures taken to safeguard marginalized communities, let us delve into the section ‘Protecting the Rights of Dalits and Adivasis’ of the chapter ‘Confronting Marginalisation’.

 Protecting the Rights of Dalits and Adivasis